micropython/micropython/docs/library/index.rst

     directory ``json`` and load that package if it is found.
 If nothing is found, it will fallback to loading the built-in ``ujson`` module.

-.. only:: port_pyboard or port_unix
+.. only:: port_unix or port_pyboard or port_esp8266

    .. toctree::
       :maxdepth: 1